 - contribute at least 5% of the total project cost;

-- follow the Funding Acknowledgement Guidelines for NSW Government infrastructure grants, including liaising with the Capital Programs team on events such as openings, and erecting signage for projects;
+- following the Funding Acknowledgement Guidelines for NSW Government infrastructure grants, including liaising with the Capital Programs team on events such as openings, and erecting signage for projects;

-- if the project is on a departmental site, have a licence to operate the service for a five-year period; and
+- if the project is on a Departmental site, have a current licence agreement or lease to operate the service for a ten-year period; and

-These documents will clarify your obligations in receiving Capital Works Program funding and are available on the Department’s website.
+These documents will clarify your obligations if you succeed in receiving Capital Works Program funding.
+They are available on the Department’s website.

 All projects are expected to adhere to relevant building guidelines and regulations.

-A suitable project manager must be identified at the time of application and appointed within four weeks of the funding agreement execution.
+A suitable project manager must be identified at the time of the Stage 2 application and appointed within four weeks of the funding agreement execution.